iyzhang/superhero-network/nsdi-reviewers-coc.md

   other reviewers that might disagree with you.

 * Bullying authors or reviewers.
-Using your power as a PC member to force authors or reviewers to make changes to their work or undertake any actions that makes authors or reviewers uncomfortable.
+Using your power as a PC member to pressure authors or reviewers to take actions unwillingly or unwillingly make changes to their work.
+In cases of respectful but seemingly unresolvable disagreement, the parties involved should meet with the program chairs.

 * Public or private harassment of all participants.
 Please keep the entire submission, reviewing and shepherding process civil.